Lower East Side: Health

-The nearest major hospitals are Beth Israel Medical Center in Stuyvesant Town, as well as the Bellevue Hospital Center and NYU Langone Medical Center in Kips Bay, and NewYork-Presbyterian Lower Manhattan Hospital in the Civic Center area.
+The nearest major hospitals are the Bellevue Hospital Center and NYU Langone Medical Center in Kips Bay, and NewYork-Presbyterian Lower Manhattan Hospital in the Civic Center area.
+Beth Israel Medical Center in Stuyvesant Town operated until 2025.
 In addition, FDNY EMS Division 1/Station 4 is located on Pier 39.

 Post offices and ZIP Code

 The Lower East Side is located within the ZIP Code 10002.
-The United States Postal Service operates two post offices in the Lower East Side:
+The United States Postal Service operates two post offices on the Lower East Side: